 Once the foundation is installed, you need to do something to keep the center from softening in the heat and collapsing.
 On the side bars of most commercially bought frames will be two small holes.
 The most common way of keeping the wax foundation inside the frame is to place wires through the holes across the frames.

 If you are going to use wire to hold your foundation in place, you will need to place small brass grommets inside the holes so that the taut wire does not rip out of the soft wood.
 The wire need to be tight against the foundation.
-Once the wire is attached to the frames and is tight, it needs to be embedded into the wax.
+Attached the wire to the frames tightly.
+Next embed it into the wax.
 There are two methods of doing this.
 You can either use electricity to heat the wire so that it melts into the foundation, or you can use a spur embedder.

 A spur embedder is a small toothed wheel attached to a handle.
-The wheel is rolled over the wire, and it pushes it into the wax.
+The embedding wheel is rolled over the wire.
+This action pushes the wire into the wax.
 A spur embedder is cheaper, but messier, and you have to be careful not to stray off the wire.

 An easier, if more expensive way, is to use a short burst of electricity to heat the wire.
 Commercial electric embedders are available, but some use a electric train transformer.
 This method is easier and faster, but you must take care not to over charge your wire or the heat can cut through the foundation.

 I choose a more DIY route, and used a trick I learned at the NABA bee school.
 Instead of messing around with wire, I bought a couple hundred bobby pins, and simply inserted a bobby pin in each hole and made sure they gripped the foundation between the two legs of each pin.
 A single frame uses 4 bobby pins, and is able to be completed in this manner both cheaper and faster than either of the two wired techniques.
 I like this way as it takes no additional tools, but I do worry about the bees build foundation around the pin as it does not sink into the foundation as with the other methods.